-It is important not to let your house be too cold, you should aim for a temperature of between 18-21C to reduce your risk of health problems.
+It is important not to let your house be too cold; you should aim for a temperature of between 18 and 21C to reduce your risk of health problems.

 Home Energy Scotland can:

-- Give advice on lowering your bills making your home warmer.
+- Give you advice on lowering your bills and making your home warmer

 - Check your entitlement to benefits and Warm Home Discount help from your energy supplier